Salisbury Cathedral clock: History

 The clock was re-discovered in 1928, set aside in the cathedral tower.
 At that time it had a pendulum, which appeared to have been installed at a later date, replacing a verge and foliot.
 The clock was restored in 1956, and a reproduction verge and foliot were installed.
 There were no drawings or documents available, and it is possible that the original foliot and verge escapement did not look exactly like the one now installed in the clock.

 The striking train of the clock is believed to be original.

 Like many of these more practical devices, its main purpose was to strike a bell at precise times.
 It probably did not have a dial.
 The wheels and gears are mounted in a four-post wrought iron frame.
 The framework is held together with metal wedged tenons, rather than with nuts and bolts (which had not been invented).

-As found, the escapement was a pendulum which must have been a replacement, as it is too early for clocks of this age, which would have had verge and foliot.
+As found, the escapement was a pendulum which must have been a replacement, as clocks of this age would have had a verge and foliot.
 The power was supplied by two large stone weights.
 As the weights descend, ropes unwind from the wooden barrels.
 One barrel drives the going train which is regulated by the escapement; the other drives the striking train, the speed of which is regulated by the fly (air brake).

 Before the weights reach the floor, they have to be wound back up again, a task that explains the presence of two large wheels shaped like steering wheels at either end of the clock.